idiap/TactileErgodicExploration/README.md

 numpy: https://numpy.org

 Notebooks:
-- set_point_cloud_target.ipynb
-    - Creates point clouds with exploration targets.
-Loads a user-defined point cloud, projects a user-defined target, visualizes it and saves the point cloud for further use with the method.
-- laplacian_hedac_point_cloud.ipynb
+- tactile_ergodic_control.ipynb
     - A notebook describing the whole method from start to finish with references and equations.
 All the simulation data used in the paper are generated using the "multi" option for the simulation_type and running the notebook once for each shape.
-- process_results.ipynb
-    - A notebook for processing the experiment data and for generating the plots.
-All the plots used in the paper are generated using this notebook.

 Scripts:
-- hedac_utils.py
+- pointcloud_utils.py
-    - A collection of utility functions related to the method.
+    - A collection of utility functions for pointcloud operations
 - plotting_utils.py
-    - A collection of plotting utility functions used by the notebooks.
+    - A collection of utility functions for plotting
 - virtual_agents.py
     - Classes for the first and second order virtual agents.